-It is not hard to imagine how that would have gone over with Emma.
-Emma apparently vehemently denied she'd done any such thing.
+It is not hard to imagine Emma's feelings being so accused.
+Emma vehemently denied she'd done any such thing.

 Why would Joseph even think Emma could have cause for poisoning him, if not the recent marriage to Fanny Young, which was clearly conducted without so much as secretly consulting Emma?